 Load Moment= (33" X 4,000 LBS) = 132,000 inch-poundsIn this example, the load moment is greater than forklift moment, so the load is too heavy for the forklift and it would tip forward.

 As the load is raised, it becomes possible for the forklift to fall to the side as well as tip forward because the combined CG might move outside the stability triangle.
 The operator must consider the CG of the forklift and load together.
-This combined CG moves forward as the forklift is loaded.
-The combined CG also moves as the load is moved and as the forklift travels over surfaces that are rough or inclined.

 The combined CG can move outside the stability triangle if: